berylcczhang/TEST/doc/sphinx/slugpy.rst

 * live_mass: the mass of all still-living stars in the cluster
 * num_star: the number of stars in the cluster
 * max_star_mass: the mass of the single most massive still-living star in the cluster
+* A_V: the visual extinction for this cluster, in mag; present only if SLUG was run with extinction enabled
 * All the remaining fields are identical to those listed above for integrated quantities, starting with wl

 For all these fields, scalar quantities that are different for each cluster (e.g., actual_mass) will be stored as arrays of shape (N_cluster); vector quantities that are different for each cluster (e.g., spec) will be stored as arrays of shape (N_cluster, N).